 \section{Experiments}

-In the following sections we set out to verify the properties and discoverability of latent compositional semantic embeddings derived in Sec.~\ref{sec:compsitional_semantics}~and~\ref{sec:dense_VLMs}.
-We perform experiments on embedding spaces for three commonly used models: the VLMs CLIP~\cite{radford2021clip} and OpenCLIP~\cite{schuhmann2022openclip}, and the language model SBERT~\cite{reimers2019sbert}.
-Additionally, we do experiments on ideal uniformly distributed embedding spaces $\mathit{U}(S^{D-1})$ for comparison.
+In the following sections we set out to verify the properties and discoverability of latent compositional semantic embeddings $z^*$ derived in Sec.~\ref{sec:compsitional_semantics}~and~\ref{sec:dense_VLMs}.
+We perform experiments on embedding spaces for four representative models: the VLMs CLIP~\cite{radford2021clip}, OpenCLIP~\cite{schuhmann2022openclip}, X-Decoder~\cite{zou2023x_decoder}, and the language model SBERT~\cite{reimers2019sbert}.
+Additionally, we do experiments on ideal uniformly distributed embedding spaces $\mathit{U}(S^{D-1})$.

-The first set of experiments investigates the lower bound capacity for compositional semantic embedding $z^*$ to representing an arbitrary set of $K$ sampled VL embeddings.
-The second experiment set analyzes the expected capacity for $z^*$ to represent object descriptions with $K$ semantic.
-The third experiment set verifies that $z^*$ are be discoverable from visual appearance and nonoverlapping semantic annotations when training open-vocabulary unconditional dense VLMs.
+The first set of experiments investigates the lower bound capacity for $z^*$ to represent an arbitrary set of $K$ randomly sampled VL embeddings.
+The second experiment set analyzes the expected capacity for $z^*$ to represent realistic object descriptions consisting of $K$ semantic.
+The third experiment set verifies that $z^*$ are discoverable from visual appearance and nonoverlapping semantic annotations when training open-vocabulary unconditional dense VLMs.

 Our experiments and results are relevant for any spatio-semantic representation method based on projecting image semantics to 3D or 2D coordinates~\cite{huang2023vlmaps, karlsson2023pred_wm}.
-We believe evaluation in a general-purpose image dataset such as COCO-Stuff is a more valuable indicator than demonstrating our method on a comparatively narrow 3D dataset.
-The expected semantic prediction performance for image-frame and projected semantic point cloud inference is equivalent~\cite{karlsson2023pred_wm}.
+We propose evaluation using a general-purpose image dataset such as COCO~\cite{caesar2018coco_stuff} is a more useful performance indicator than narrow 3D datasets.
+The expected semantic prediction performance for image-frame and projected semantic point cloud inference is verified to be equivalent~\cite{karlsson2023pred_wm}.